 When you upload images to Facebook and Instagram, not only are you giving your location to these companies, you’re also giving it away to the rest of the world.
 A sufficiently motivated stalker can figure out where you live and which places you frequent just by looking at your Instagram and Facebook account.

-Funnily, women need to be more careful with what they upload but they’re the ones who give away all of their information online in exchange of cheap likes.
+Funnily, women need to be more careful with what they upload but they’re the ones who give away all of their information online for some cheap likes.

 If you’re going to be using social media, make sure you don’t give away both your real name and your face.